isaacsgi/tableau-azure-cluster/readme.md

 ## Step 1
 ### Deploy Azure Resource Manager Template to create VMs and Networking
-**From the Azure CLI, execute the following commands:**
+**You have the choice to use Azure PowerShell cmdlets on Windows OR the Azure CLI on any platform **From the Azure CLI, execute the following commands:**

     /* Login to your Azure account